mallika-npv/e-commerce/README.md

-# Auction Website
+# Basic e-commerce website

-Welcome to our Auction Website, a platform where users can create, explore, bid on, and manage auction listings.
-This document provides an overview of the features and functionalities of our web application.
+This is a Auction Website, a platform where users can create, explore, bid on, and manage auction listings.
+This website has been created for the understanding of the languages and general curiosity
 ## Table of Contents
 1. [Create Listing](#create-listing)
 2. [Active Listings Page](#active-listings-page)